TUHH-ICS/2023-code-ACC-H2-Controller-Synthesis-for-Multi-Agent-Systems-with-Stochastic-Packet-Loss/README.md

 Both of the main entry points will run simulations of multi-agent systems with packet loss.
 For that purpose, an open source library which can be found [on Github](https://github.com/TUHH-ICS/MAS-Simulation) is utilized.
+The repository is included as a git submodule and needs to be initialized using `git submodule update --init`.
 The simulation run by `evaluate_sinr.m` require the compiled components of the SINR part of that library, so be sure to set up a C++ compiler for you system for use in Matlab first.
 Steps to do so are described [here](https://github.com/TUHH-ICS/MAS-Simulation#using-the-sinr-networking-library).